 The Caribbean has fought valiantly against HIV and AIDS.
-There have been many successes and it stands out as a Region with a comprehensive set of programmes aimed at reducing the impact of HIV and AIDS.
-The record shows a story of success in achieving universal access to prevention, treatment and care services in most, if not all, of the countries of the Caribbean and this is reflected in the latest UNAIDS Global Report.24 However, the Caribbean remains the second most affected Region in the world.
-There are still too many new infections and more than 250,000 persons are living with HIV in the Caribbean with about 12,000 new infections in 2012.
-This situation endures despite a growing and intensified focus on addressing stigma and discrimination and the Caribbean can document an active programme to combat HIV-related stigma and discrimination.
-This includes:
+The Caribbean's response against HIV and AIDS has scored many successes and the Caribbean stands out as a Region that has implemented a comprehensive program to reduce the impact of HIV and AIDS.
+The record shows a story of success in achieving universal access to prevention, treatment and care services in most, if not all, of the countries of the Caribbean and this is reflected in the latest UNAIDS Global Report37.